Code-Institute-Submissions/RaoulRV-ecommerce_DecResub/README.md

 - Looka - Created custom logo
 - Previous projects done by Code Institute students - Also a big source of inspiration
 - Code Institute Tutor Team - They were a huge help and I couldn't complete this project without them.
+- Also big thanks to Kasia for always being helpful